 Task 5: Submit a Video about Your Connecting Chapters Experience

-New for the 2020-2021 school year, current FFA chapter participants are asked to develop a video documenting their year in the Connecting Chapters program.
-We ask that FFA chapters complete this video by May 30, 2021 and email to email@example.com and their County Farm Bureau Contact.
+FFA chapter participants are asked to develop a video documenting their year in the Connecting Chapters program.
+We ask that FFA chapters complete this video by May 30.
+Please upload to this form and email your County Farm Bureau Contact.

 What should the video look like?